alukosdev/ccsp/acronyms.md

 # Acronyms, Abbreviations, and Initialisms

 !!!danger
-I do not know if this should include acronyms, initalisms, and abbreviations or not.
-!!!

-!!!danger
-This page should link to the Glossary page.
+We need to add links to the Glossary page.
 For example, API should link to either API or Application Programming Interface on the Glossary page.
 !!!

 | Acronym, Abbreviation, or Initialism | Term | { class="compact" }